I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 To get new clients you need to first attract new people to your salon’s Instagram account and then guide them to book with you.

-I’ve summarized what they are in the post The 7 Secrets to Salon Instagram Captions That Grow Your Followers which I highly recommend you to go through.
+I’ve summarized what they are in the post The 7 Secrets to Salon Instagram Captions That Grow Your Followers which I highly recommend you go through.

 Maximize Your Salon or Spa’s Instagram Bio